jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

    means that the amount of nodes is automatically adjusted along with the amount of users scheduled.

-   The `n1-standard-2` machine type has 2CPUs and 7.5G of RAM each of which about 0.2 CPU will be requested by system pods.
+   The `n1-standard-2` machine type has 2 CPUs and 7.5 GB of RAM each of which about 0.2 CPU will be requested by system pods.
 It is a suitable choice for a free account that has a limit on a total of 8 CPU cores.

    Note that the node pool is *tainted*.
 Only user pods that is configured with a *toleration* for this taint can schedule on the node pool's nodes.
-   This is done in order to ensure the autoscaler will be able to scale down when the users have left.
+   This is done in order to ensure the autoscaler will be able to scale down when the user pods have stopped.

    .. code-block:: bash